Waking to screams: How stabbings shattered tiny Canadian communities

 Police identified two brothers, Damien and Myles Sanderson, as suspects, charging the men with three counts of first-degree murder, one count of attempted murder and one count of breaking and entering in relation to the weekend attacks.

 Damien was found dead Monday with injuries police said were not self-inflicted.
-Police on Wednesday said they had arrested his brother Myles, who later died as a result of self-inflicted injuries, according to media reports.
+His brother Myleswent into medical distress after his arrest on Wednesday and was pronounced dead at a hospital, police said. [nL1N30E198]

 Sunday's violence raised questions about violence, trauma and substance use prevention and policing in remote and indigenous communities that are frequently marginalized.